-Policy 5.2.4: Encourage the development of local, smallscale commercial developments close to all neighborhoods to serve the daily needs of residents.
+Policy 5.2.4: Seek to ensure that all neighborhoods enjoy reasonable access to local, small-scale commercial developments that can serve the daily needs of neighborhood residents.

-Policy 5.2.5: Encourage diverse architectural designs, from traditional to contemporary, except as restricted in designated historic areas.
+Policy 5.2.5: Encourage diverse architectural design considerations that support a wide range, from traditional to contemporary designs.

-Goal 5.3 Housing Supply: Help meet current and projected regional housing needs of all economic and demographic groups by increasing Bloomington's housing supply with infill development, reuse of developed land for housing, and developments on vacant land if it is at least partially surrounded by existing development.
+Goal 5.3 Housing Supply: Help meet current and projected regional housing needs of all economic and demographic groups by increasing Bloomington's housing supply with infill, reuse, and vacant land developments.

-Policy 5.3.1: Encourage opportunities for infill and redevelopment across Bloomington with consideration for increased residential densities, complementary design, and underutilized housing types such as accessory dwelling units, duplex, triplex, and fourplex buildings, courtyard apartments, bungalow courts, townhouses, row houses, and live/work spaces.
+Policy 5.3.1: Encourage opportunities for infill and redevelopment across Bloomington with consideration for increased residential densities, innovative design, and nontraditional housing types such as accessory dwelling units.

 Policy 5.3.2: Enable people who are elderly and moving into later life to remain in their own homes to "age in place," and consider options to meet their needs through shared housing, accessory dwellings, smaller homes and lots, adult foster homes, and other assisted residential living arrangements.
 Policy 5.3.3: Support home modifications (e.g. Universal Design standards) for non-student-oriented, multifamily housing to accommodate the needs of older adults and people with disabilities, including designs that allow for independent living, various degrees of assisted living, and/or skilled nursing care.